swinkhart/Capstone-Project/README.md

 - Create a python virtual enviroment with the command **pyhton -m venv env** to isolate the installed packages from the global enviroment
 - activate the virtual enviroment using a cmd terminal with the command **env\Scripts\activate.bat** on windows or zsh terminal and the command **env/Scripts/activate** on mac
 - once acitavated, in the terminal type **"pip install -r requirements.txt"** to install all the necessary packages
+- Currently due to hosting the databse on a virtual machine, you must be connected to the Kent State VPN
 - Navigate to project folder and type **"Flask run --debug"** to start the local server (--debug option allows for automatic server updates)
 - Copy and paste the url or ctrl click on the link to view the website
 - Once done make sure to deactiave the virtual envirment using a cmd terminal and the command **env\Scripts\deactivate.bat** on windows or a zsh terminal and the command **env/Scripts/deactivate**